Probing Anisotropic Cosmic Birefringence with Foreground-Marginalised SPT B-mode Likelihoods: Introduction

 In this paper, we present foreground-marginalised $B$-mode likelihoods based on South Pole Telescope (SPT) observations.
-We focus on the last two \BB{} power spectrum measurements released by the SPT collaboration \citep[][hereafter \citetalias{sayre20} and \citetalias{zebrowski25}, respectively]{sayre20, zebrowski25} and use the CMB-lite framework \citep{dunkley13} to compress the multi-frequency data sets into CMB-only data vectors.
+We focus on the last two \BB{} power spectrum measurements released by the SPT collaboration \citep[][hereafter \citetalias{sayre20} and \citetalias{zebrowski25}, respectively]{sayre20, zebrowski25} and use the CMB-only likelihood framework developed by \citet{dunkley13}, which we refer to as \emph{CMB-lite,} to compress the multi-frequency data sets into CMB-only data vectors.
 We use the compressed likelihoods to constrain anisotropic cosmic birefringence, i.e. a spatially-varying rotation of the polarization angle of CMB photons.
 Generically, any pseudo-scalar field that couples to the electromagnetic field with a Chern-Simons term may cause such a rotation, making anisotropic birefringence a powerful way to look for new physics.
 Axion-like particles fall into this category and are a particularly interesting candidate, as they arise in a plethora of different dark sector models and in the study of topological defects \citep{carroll89, carroll98, kosowsky96, Pospelov09, finelli09bire, fujita21, Kitajima22, Gonzalez23, Eskilt23, Galaverni23, pdgrpp24}.

 This work is structured as follows.
 In \S\ref{sec:lite} we provide background on the CMB-lite compression framework before applying it to the two SPT data sets.
 In \S\ref{sec:cb} we report constraints on anisotropic cosmic birefringence.
 We present our conclusions in \S\ref{sec:conclusion}.